tauri-apps/tauri-docs/docs/api/cli.md

     cargo-tauri dev [OPTIONS] [--] [ARGS]...

 ARGS:
     <ARGS>...
-Command line arguments passed to the runner
+Command line arguments passed to the runner.
+Arguments after `--` are passed to
+                 the application

 OPTIONS:
     -c, --config <CONFIG>           JSON string or path to JSON file to merge with tauri.conf.json -e, --exit-on-panic             Exit on panic
     -f, --features <FEATURES>...
 List of cargo features to activate -h, --help                      Print help information
+        --no-watch                  Disable the file watcher
     -r, --runner <RUNNER>           Binary to use to run the application --release                   Run the code in release mode -t, --target <TARGET>           Target triple to build against